ibm-cloud-docs/email-delivery/index.md

    `hosts_require_tls = smtp.sendgrid.net`

-2. Click the **Save** at the end of the page.
+1. Click the **Save** at the end of the page.

-To receive `root/nobody/cpanel` mail that is forwarded to external address, the hostname of the cPanel servers needs to be in the `/etc/localdomains` file.
+To receive `root/nobody/cpanel` mail that is forwarded to an external address, the hostname of the cPanel servers needs to be in the `/etc/localdomains` file.
 {: note}

 ## Next steps